Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 I don't like to be spoken to that way.

-Okay, then uh this is for us.
+He said, Okay, then this is for us.

-So Ron Franklin is gone at um ESPN.
+So Ron Franklin is gone at ESPN.

-No, it's not an anchor, he's a he's a uh play-by-play game telecaster who is fired after insulting a female colleague, the ESPN spokeswoman uh told Game On that Ron Franklin's out because of his actions toward fellow announcer Janine Edwards last week during bowl game preparations based on what occurred last Friday, we have ended our relationship with Franklin.
+The ESPN spokeswoman told Game On that Ron Franklin's out because of his actions toward fellow announcer Janine Edwards last week during bowl game preparations based on what occurred last Friday.

-Franklin's 68 years old, and still doing play by play in the ESPN booth.
+Franklin's 68 years old and still doing play-by-play in the ESPN booth.

 Franklin issued an apology to Edwards for calling her sweet baby.